Humza Yousaf told of SNP motorhome after becoming leader

 They told the Daily Record that it would have acted as a "mobile campaign room" if Covid restrictions prevented other forms of mixing, but was never used.

-Mr Yousaf was asked during a visit to a Glasgow nursery school when he first learned that the party had bought the Niesmann + Bischoff vehicle which can retail for more than £100,000.
+Mr Yousaf was asked during a visit to a Glasgow nursery school when he first learned that the party had bought the Niesmann + Bischoff vehicle, which can retail for more than £100,000.

-He replied: "Shortly after I became leader party".
+He replied: "Shortly after I became leader of the party".

 The first minister said: "The police of course give us a warrant for items that they are looking to take in their possession.